survive-the-century/survive-the-century/book/text/chapter_reform-capitalism.md

 ---
-title:
+title: "Reform capitalism"
-style:
+style: chapter
 conflict:
 decade:
 economy:
-temperature:
+temperature: 1.6
 ---

-## Reform capitalism

 We tax the rich and invest in public infrastructure and generous grant programmes.
+{:.leader-sentence}

 Freed from constant worry about their next pay cheque, we start to see a lot of experiments in new forms of communal and sustainable urban living.